TaylorOD/taylorod.github.io/README.md

-### taylorod.github.io README:
+# taylorod.github.io README

-- This is a simple website that lets a viewer get to know me
-- It is laid out in a code like style with hidden hyperlinks throughout.
+This is a simple website that lets a viewer get to know me.
+It is laid out in a code-like style with hyperlinks throughout.

-### Technology
+## Technology

-- This website is written in JavaScript, CSS, HTML, and Bootstrap.
+This website is written in JavaScript, CSS, HTML, and Tailwind CSS.

-### Getting Started
+## Getting Started

-- You can view it live at taylorod.github.io or www.taylordorsett.com or run it locally with something like Live Server
+You can view it live at [taylorod.github.io](https://taylorod.github.io) or [www.taylordorsett.com](https://www.taylordorsett.com) or run it locally with something like Live Server.

-### TODO:

-- Add syntax colors for font in object - highlight.js?
-- Make it work better on phones
-- Implement tailwinds?
-- Implement better Semantic HTML Structure
-- Make object font size smaller
+## TODO

+- [ ] Add more content

-## Credits and references
+## Credits and References

-1. Inspired by Troy Leach's (Former Actualize Coding Bootcamp Student) github website/resume.
-Check his out troyleach.github.io
+1. Inspired by Troy Leach's (Former Actualize Coding Bootcamp Student) GitHub website/resume.
+Check his out at [troyleach.github.io](https://troyleach.github.io).